Brisbane Off-Road Cycling Strategy

-Brisbane City Council is creating a city-wide strategy to guide the future delivery of off-road cycling opportunities and facilities for children, adults, and families within bushland reserves and parks.
+Brisbane City Council has developed a high-level, city-wide strategy to guide the future delivery of off-road cycling opportunities and facilities for children, adults and families within bushland reserves and parks.

-This is part of Council's commitment to creating more to see and do in a city that is clean and green, so you can enjoy Brisbane's beautiful climate while connecting with the people and places that make our city great.
+Council is committed to creating more to see and do in a city that is clean and green, and the Brisbane Off-Road Cycling Strategy helps residents and visitors enjoy Brisbane's beautiful climate while connecting them with the people and places that make our city great.

 - mountain bike riding